tracygardner/flotillascratch/README.md

 Open one of the Demo projects in Scratch, the image on the Stage will show you which modules to connect to the Flotilla Dock.

+Click on 'Sensing' and then right-click on the 'sensor value' block and choose 'enable remote sensor connections'

 Open Programming->Python2 (IDLE)

 Open flotillascratch.py and run it - you can use F5.